Chicken Enchilada Recipes2014-07-30

 At this point you can start assembling your chicken enchiladas.
-If you want to keep your chicken warm just put it in a pot on the stove in the juice it was cooked in.
+If you want to keep your chicken warm just put it in a pot on the stove in the liquid it was cooked in.

-Heat the vegetable oil on medium high heat in a pan big enough to fit the tortillas in.
+Heat the vegetable oil on medium high heat in a frying pan big enough to fit the tortillas in.

 When the oil is hot, take two tortillas with tongs and hold them in the oil until they bubble.
 The tortillas should bubble right away.
 If they don’t, your oil is not hot enough.